shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 ## Algorithm Description
 This algorithm is a super-resolution convolutional neural network.
 It takes as input a downscaled or small image and produces an upscaled image.
+It works on ADNI-MRI brain scan data.

 This differs from earlier algorithms as often these take images that have been reshaped to the final size.
 This leads to increased computational requirements